niell-ion/crossing-docs/docs/crossing_setup.md

 ## Electrical

+### Addressing the Crossing

+Binary DIP switches

 ### Connecting the Solar Panel

-- Connect solar jack on battery to solar plug attached to panel.
+* Connect solar jack on battery to solar plug attached to panel.

-- If the installation requires two solar panels, use the provided Y-splitter to connect both panels to the battery input.
+* If using two panels, use the provided Y-splitter to connect both panels to the battery input.

-- Ensure all connections are secure and fully seated.
+* Ensure all connections are secure and fully seated.